EngiBench: A Benchmark for Evaluating Large Language Models on Engineering Problem Solving

 \subsection{Problem Hierarchical Difficulty Design}

-As discussed above, the capabilities involved in solving engineering problems are multifaceted and complex, making it challenging to evaluate them comprehensively through any single task.
-Each capability emphasizes distinct cognitive demands and cannot be adequately represented within a single hierarchical dimension.
-Without a clear taxonomy, it is difficult to pinpoint the specific skills in which a model may be deficient.
-To address this issue, we introduce a structured evaluation framework.
-Unlike previous benchmarks that merely aggregate tasks, our framework classifies tasks according to the core capabilities required by engineering scenarios.
-As illustrated in Table~\ref{tab:Task hierarchy}, engineering problem-solving spans three levels: foundational knowledge retrieval, contextual reasoning, and open-ended modeling.
-This hierarchy mirrors the cognitive progression in engineering problem-solving—from applying basic formulas to reasoning under uncertainty and conflicting objectives.
-EngiBench reflects this hierarchical organization through a three-level difficulty framework.
+Engineering problem solving involves multiple distinct capabilities, making it difficult to assess through a single task or a one-dimensional hierarchy.
+A clear taxonomy is therefore essential for identifying where models succeed or fail.
+To provide such structure, EngiBench organizes engineering tasks into three complementary levels: foundational knowledge retrieval, contextual reasoning, and open-ended modeling, each reflecting different cognitive demands.
+Rather than simply aggregating tasks, this framework organizes evaluation by reasoning complexity, forming a hierarchy consistent with Bloom’s Taxonomy \citep{krathwohl2002revision}.

-\begin{enumerate}[leftmargin=*] \item \textbf{Level 1.} This level focuses on foundational knowledge retrieval.
-Tasks at this level are well-structured and self-contained, typically requiring the model to apply fundamental engineering formulas in a single step.
-They emphasize factual recall, precise computation, and minimal contextual reasoning.
+\textbf{Level 1.}\quad Tasks are well-defined and self-contained, typically requiring only single-step application of fundamental engineering formulas.
+They emphasize factual recall, accurate computation, and minimal contextual reasoning.